samridh-dev/votess/joss/paper.md

-produces the geometry of the Voronoi cells via their neighbor connectivity information, rather than a full combinatorial mesh data structure, thus making it more ammenable to data parallel architectures than alternatives such as sequential insertion or the Bowyer-Watson algorithm.
+produces the geometry of the Voronoi cells via their neighbor connectivity information, rather than a full combinatorial mesh data structure, thus making it more ammenable to data parallel architectures than alternatives such as sequential insertion or the Bowyer-Watson algorithm [@boyer1][@watson1].
 Additionally, a grid based datastructure for the all-k-nearest-neighbors sub problem, succeeded with the iterative clipping enables better caching behaviour on the GPU.

 ## Performance